-Whilst tramadol is safe when prescribed by your vet, it’s NOT safe for you to take capsules out of the bathroom cabinet that are intended for people.
+Whilst tramadol is safe when prescribed by your vet, it’s NOT safe for you to take capsules out of the bathroom cabinet that is intended for people.

-This is because some formulations contain additional drugs which are harmful to dogs.
+This is because some formulations contain additional drugs that are harmful to dogs.

 For example, Ultracet contains acetaminophen in addition to tramadol.

 Also, human preps are usually slow-release formulation, and these can be dangerous for dogs.